pagefaultgames/pokerogue-locales/README.md

 ### Indefinitely pending

-- hi - Hindi *(No translator available, most of the transaltions comes from Pokémon GO)*
+- hi - Hindi *(No translator available, most of the translations comes from Pokémon GO)*
-- th - Thai *(No translator available, most of the transaltions comes from an old abandoned PR)*
+- th - Thai *(No translator available, most of the translations comes from an old abandoned PR)*